TurboGears/tg2docs/docs/building_docs.rst

 sqlalchemy
-   database support - not sure why tg-21 doesn't install this by default memcache this is requirement for the way we generate docs mercurial make sure this module is installed in your virtualenv.
-Needed, if you are starting from a fresh virtualenv.
+   database support - not sure why tg-21 doesn't install this by default python_memcached this is requirement for the way we generate docs, provides memcache module mercurial make sure this module is installed in your virtualenv.
+Needed, if you are starting from a fresh virtualenv. tgext.geo we generate docs from some related packages, again tg-21 install did not install this by default

 Here is the command to download these packages.
 Again, I'm assuming you are still in the virtualenv.

-   easy_install sqlalchemy pysvn memcache mercurial
+   easy_install sqlalchemy python_memcached mercurial tgext.geo

+.. note::  tgext.geo may complain about not being able to install one of its dependencies: MapFish.
+For our purposes, this does not effect creating docs for tgext.geo

 After this, you should be able to verify your tg2.1 installation with